 Q. What is “BipCot”?

 A. It’s the Beastlick Internet Policy Commission Outreach Team.
-That’s the name of Michael W. Dean and Derrick Slopey’s software company.
-Some other folks are involved from time to time.
+That’s the name our software company.

 Q. What’s “Beastlick”?

-A. Michael coined the term “Beastlick, Wyoming” for where he lives.
+A. “Beastlick” for where we live.
 It’s the American Mountain West version of “Bumfuck, Egypt.”

 Q. So, the BipCot NoGov license…..is this a joke?